-By default, when you enable application control, it will log events such as when it detects software change.
-App control also logs when it blocks software from executing.
-Software change events will appear on the Actions and Events & Reports tabs.
-If configured, it will also trigger an alert.
+By default, when you enable application control it logs events, such as when there are software changes or when it blocks software from executing.
+Software change events appear on the Actions and Events & Reports tabs.
+If configured, it also triggers an alert.

-You can configure some of which application control event logs are recorded, and which are forwarded to external SIEM systems, syslog servers, or SNMP managers.
+You can configure some of which application control event logs are recorded, and which are forwarded to external SIEM systems, or syslog servers.

-To monitor for software changes on computers, the basic steps are:
+To monitor for software changes on computers, perform these basic steps:

 - Go to Administration > System Settings > System Events.

 - Scroll down to the application control events such as Event ID 7000 “Application Control Events Exported”.

 If you want to record event logs for that type of event, select Record.

 When those events occur, they appear on Events & Reports > Events > System Events.
 Logs are kept until they meet maximum log age criteria.
 For details, see Event collection in Deep Security.Events that appear on Computers > Details > Application Control > Events are not configured here.
 They are always logged.

 - If you want to forward event logs to a SIEM, or syslog server, select Forward.